 \subsection{Task planning using graphs for multistep operations}

 In multistep task planning, incorporating numerous steps is essential.
-Traditionally, all available functions were listed in the context and submitted to a language model, which then generates plans based on user queries.
-This approach, however, faces limitations when the language model, especially those with less than 10B parameters, attempts to process lengthy function descriptions.
+Traditionally, all available functions were listed in the context and submitted to a language model, which then generated plans based on user queries.
+This approach, however, faces limitations when the language model, especially one with fewer than 10B parameters, attempts to process lengthy function descriptions.
 Such models struggle to grasp extensive descriptions effectively.
-Moreover, this method didn't consider the inherent relevance among different function descriptions.
+Moreover, this method does not consider the inherent relevance among different function descriptions.
 To address these challenges, constructing a graph that maps the relevance between various nodes (language models/agents) offers a viable solution.
 This graph-based approach ensures that only neighboring nodes relevant to a specific node are considered, significantly reducing the complexity of choices compared to the total number of function descriptions.
 By leveraging the capabilities of the Octopus v2 model, this strategy enhances efficiency, enabling rapid query redirection and reformatting.
-We actually have two layers of abstraction.
-Firstly, for each language model, we can apply the functional token to make it as a single AI agent which can take single function callings.
-Or, the single node/language model can be an ordinary language model like Llama3 or Phi3 which can do question and answering, writing etc. The other layer of abstraction is that we can also create another Octopus v3 model to choose from different nodes.
-The two layers of abstraction is demonstrated in the Figure (\ref{fig:two_abstraction})
+Our design in fact involves two layers of abstraction.
+First, for each language model, we can apply functional tokens to turn it into a single AI agent capable of performing individual function calls; alternatively, a single node/language model can be an ordinary language model, such as Llama3 or Phi3, that performs question answering, writing, and other tasks.
+The second layer of abstraction is that we can also create an Octopus v4 model to choose among the different nodes.
+The two layers of abstraction are illustrated in Figure (\ref{fig:two_abstraction}).